 You will need to choose a financial assessor from the first list, and if you are applying to have your umbrella or CIS accredited you will also need to select a legal assessor.
-EY has an in-house SRA regulated legal team, so if you choose them for the financial elements they will also cover the legal aspects.
+EY has a SRA regulated legal team , so if you choose them for the financial elements they will also cover the legal aspects.
 If you choose BDO or Saffery Champness to be your financial assessors, then you will need to choose a legal assessor from Brabners or JMW Solicitors, as listed above.
 The cost of the application is the same whichever assessors you select.

 Once you have selected your reviewer, you will need to notify FCSA Chief Executive, Julia Kermode and pay the cost for the review directly to the FCSA.
 The FCSA will then ask the reviewer to commence the review.